 - Silence your cell phone or leave it in the car.
-Being present, in the moment, will help you connect with, and train, your dog more easily. - Give yourself the gift of a deep nose-to-navel breath. - Enter the room calmly, observing and finding a "space". - Try not to sit too close to anyone.
-Keeping 6-feet away on each side helps to keep give you and your dog more space and less stress. - No flexi-leads please.
-A regular leash will provide more control. - Bring your props (comfort toys) to class in a bag, making it easy to gather them quickly & quietly. - Keeping your things near a wall or close to you will help to conserve space. - If you are late for class, take your place quietly and join in with the current flow training exercises.
-Doing "your own thing" can be distracting for others. - Always tell the teacher/assistants if you or your dog has special needs or restrictions before class begins.
-This will help them to guide you through modified exercises.
+Being present, in the moment, will help you connect with, and train, your dog more easily. - Sive yourself the gift of a deep nose-to-navel breath. - Enter the room calmly, observing, and finding a "space". - Read Scan and Switch at www.dailydoga.com / scan the room, switch / redirect your dog. - Try not to sit too close to anyone.
+Keeping an arm's length on each side helps to keep give you and your dog more space and less stress. - No flexi-leads please.
+A regular leash will do. - 10/5 Be aware of what's going on within 10-feet Ask before entering another's space bubble within 5 feet. - Bring your props (comfort toys) to class in a bag, making it easy to gather them quickly & quietly. - Keep your things near a wall or close to you will help to conserve space. - If you are late for class, take your place quietly and join in with the current flow training exercises.
+Doing "your own thing" can be distracting for others. - Always tell the teacher if you or your dog has special needs or restrictions before class begins.
+This will help them to guide you through different exercises.